city41/rotary-bobble/README.md

 only tested on x64 Ubuntu 22.
 You will need a recent version of Node, I am using 18.18.2

+Set the env variable `MAME_ROM_DIR` to where you store your roms for MAME.

 - `yarn install`
 - copy an untouched `pbobblen.zip`, that is intended for MAME, into the root directory of the repo
   - all zips are in gitignore, so the rom won't end up in the repo
-- change the path in `src/patchRom/main.ts` to your MAME rom directory, defaults to `/home/matt/mame/roms/pbobblen.zip`
-- run `ts-node src/patchRom/main.ts src/patches/prom/gameplayRotaryControls.json`
+- run `ts-node src/patchRom/main.ts src/patches/rotary-bobble.json`

+`rotary-bobble.json` is the main patch, and applies all changes.
+The patches in `patches/old` can be applied instead to just do parts.
+They should be self explanatory from the file name and the description at the top of each patch.

 Once patched, it will run in MAME if you start it on the command line.
 You can also run `yarn to-neosd` to create a .neo file.
 This requires [neosdconv](https://github.com/city41/neosdconv).
 I would prefer to use TerraOnion's NeoBuilder, but I've not gotten it to work properly.
-You will need to edit `scripts/toneosd.sh` and change my hardcoded paths.

-TODO: make these scripts not assume my machine